 Image credit: Northern Ontario Business Staff

-If you notice a school or institution is missing please email the information to firstname.lastname@example.org and we will add it to the database
+If you notice a missing school or institution, please email the information to email@example.com, and we will add it to the database.

-"The numbers of missing and deceased children who were forced to attend residential schools in Canada may never be known, we must work to find the ones we can, to locate the hundreds of unmarked burials at residential schools, Indian day schools, and Indian hospitals, and to acknowledge the children, and honor their memories"
+"The numbers of missing and deceased children who were forced to attend residential schools in Canada may never be known.
+We must work to find the ones we can, to locate the hundreds of unmarked burials at residential schools, Indian day schools, and Indian hospitals, and to acknowledge the children, and honour their memories"